• Welcome to Edpuzzle!

 Are you just getting started with Edpuzzle?
 Take our free Level 1 beginner's course!

 Students of all ages can use Edpuzzle.
-In some cases, however, depending on your state or regional laws, you might be required to first obtain parental consent.
-Find all the information you need to know in the following article*.
+In some cases, however, depending on the laws and regulations applicable to you, you might be required to first obtain parental consent prior to providing Edpuzzle access to student data.

 What is parental consent?